 Rent a car and explore!

-Because it’s hard to imagine a more perfect place for fascinating castles than the beautiful countryside along Loire, Indre and Cher rivers with its lovely small towns and vineyards.
-We think the best way to explore Loire Valley is renting a car and the main reason is that everything is worth a stop there.
-During our 6 days spent there visiting the castles we stopped in a lot of small towns on the way there and back.
+Because it’s hard to imagine a more perfect place for fascinating castles than the beautiful countryside along the Loire, Indre and Cher rivers with its lovely small towns and vineyards.
+We think the best way to explore the Loire Valley is renting a car, and the main reason is that everything is worth a stop there.
+During our 6 days spent there, visiting the castles, we stopped in a lot of small towns on the way there and back.
 Those couple of hours walking in the lovely small towns were important part of the magic of Loire Valley for us.